Top 8 Skills for Project Management Jobs

 This leaves us with a level of confidence that makes us feel good about entrusting our lives into their hands.
 It has taken them decades to hone their skills and we know they are laser-sharp.

 What comes to your mind when you think of a skilled project manager?
 Probably a very similar image to what you pictured above.
 Granted, most of the projects we work on are not a matter of life and death (some may be), but people want to have a level of confidence that makes them feel good about entrusting their projects into your hands.
-They know that your decades of training, experience and ongoing education mean that you take your project management jobs seriously and want to do the best for those who entrust you with work.
+They know that your decades of training, experience and ongoing education mean that you take your career seriously and want to do the best for those who entrust you with work.

 Introducing Your “Must Have” Project Management Skills